ezbuckeye/Calculator-App/README.md

      - test 2: Click the "(" button, the ")" is appended to the curreExpression

 ### C. Memory Related:
-#### a. memoryStore():
+1. memoryStore():
    - When there is no number stored in the memory
      - test 1: Click the "MS" button,
    - When there is one number stored in the memory

-#### b. memoryAdd():
+2. memoryAdd():
    - When there is no number stored in the memory
      - test 1: Click the "M+" button.
 Expected result: 0 in the memory.
    - When there is one number stored in the memory
      - Click the "5" button.
 Click the "MS" button.
 Click the "C" button.
 Click the "1" button.
 Click the "M+" button.
 Expected result: 5 changes to 6 in the memory.

-#### c. memorySubtract():
+3. memorySubtract():
    - When there is no number stored in the memory.
      - test 1: Click the "M-" button.
 Expected result: 0 in the memory.
    - When there is one number stored in the memory
      - Click the "5" button.
 Click the "MS" button.
 Click the "C" button.
 Click the "1" button.
 Click the "M-" button.
 Expected result: 5 changes to 6 in the memory.

-#### d. memoryStore():
+4. memoryStore():
    - When there is no number stored in the memory.
      - test 1: Click the "5" button.
 Click the "MS" button.
 Expected result: Single number of 5 in the memory.
    - When there is one number stored in the memory.
      - test 1: Repeat the steps for test 1 of part A. Then, press the "C" button.
 Then, press the "1" button.
 Then, press the "MS" button.
 Expected result: 5 and 1 in the stack with 5 second and 1 first.

-#### e. memoryClear():
+5. memoryClear():
-- When there is no number stored in the memory. test 1: Click the "MC" button.
+   - When there is no number stored in the memory.
+     - test 1: Click the "MC" button.
 Expected result: No change.
-- When there is one number stored in the memory. test 1: Click the "5" button.
+   - When there is one number stored in the memory.
+     - test 1: Click the "5" button.
 Click the "MS" button.
 Press the "MC" button.
 Expected result: 5 disappears from the memory.

 ### D. Deletion Related:
-#### a.
-DEL():
+1. DEL():
    - When there is no number in the current expression.
      - test 1: Click the "DEL" button.
 Expected result: No change.
    - When there is one number in the current expression.
      - test 1.
 Click the "1" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator and then is deleted.
    - When there are two numbers in the current expression.
      - test 1.
 Click the "1" button.
 Click the "2" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator, 2 follows it.
 2 is deleted, leaving 1 remaining.
    - When there is a number and operator in the current expression.
      - test 1.
 Click the "1" button.
 Click the "+" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator, + follows it. + is deleted, leaving 1 remaining.

-#### b.
-C():
+2. C():
    - When there is no number in the current expression.
      - test 1: Click the "C" button.
 Expected result: No change.
    - When there is one number in the current expression.
      - test 1.
 Click the "1" button.
 Click the "C" button.
 Expected result: 1 appears on the calculator and then is deleted.
    - When there is one number in the current expression and one in the prevExpression.
      - test 1.
 Click the "1" button.
 Click the "=" button.
 Click the "1" button.
 Click the "C" button.
 Expected result: both numbers are deleted.

-#### c.
-CE():
+3. CE():
    - When there is no number in the current expression.
      - test 1: Click the "C" button.
 Expected result: No change.
    - When there is one number in the current expression.
      - test 1.
 Click the "1" button.
 Click the "C" button.
 Expected result: 1 appears on the calculator and then is deleted.
    - When there is one number in the current expression and one in the prevExpression.
      - test 1.
 Click the "1" button.
 Click the "=" button.
 Click the "1" button.
 Click the "C" button.
 Expected result: The 1 in the current expression is deleted, the 1 in the prevExpression remains.

-## 3. Teammates contributions
+4. Teammates contributions

 ### Jihao Zhang: